 The majority of trucking accidents have roots in driver error.
 Distraction, fatigue, and even substance abuse all play a role in trucking wrecks.
 Unfortunately, sometimes trucking companies put their own interests ahead of public safety and disaster results.
-The truck accident attorneys at Butler Wooten & Peak LLP are dedicated to holding negligent truckers and their employers responsible for their actions.
+The truck accident attorneys at Butler Prather LLP are dedicated to holding negligent truckers and their employers responsible for their actions.
 If you incurred injury in an accident with a distracted driver, it’s helpful to understand your legal options.
 Learn if you have the basis for a personal injury claim – and when to contact an attorney.

 The U.S. Department of Transportation defines distracted driving as anything that takes your attention away from the task of driving.
 These activities include but are not limited to: